Kount/kount.github.io/_docs/dc-faq.md

 #### Q: How do I know the Data Collection process is Successful?
 Determine if the process was successful by using Developer Tools within Chrome or Firefox.
 A successful data collection will be represented by multiple GET/POST requests, including one in which the file, “fin,” indicates the data collection process is complete.

+#### Q: How to configure the Data Collector for Phone orders?
+Please see <a href="https://jarrettmitchell.github.io/docs/phonetoweb/">Phone to Web Orders Page</a>